IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 ## AI and watsonx with IBM Power

-Here is a quick 1-slider on what you can do with AI and watsonx on IBM Power
+Here is a quick 1-slider on what you can do with AI and watsonx on IBM Power, today.
 ![image](https://github.com/user-attachments/assets/f3e6a66d-e418-4e3c-8315-08e125ad8149)

 Clients can get started with AI and watsonx with IBM Power today.